epfl-ada/ada-2022-project-adaconda/README.md

-## Reasearch questions and Methodology:
+## Research questions and Methodology:

 ### PART 1 : Global analysis of sport videos and NBA videos available on the `Youniverse` dataset.
 - What is the evolution of the number of videos on Youtube within the study period ?